python/devguide/development-tools/clinic.rst

       return return_value;
    }

-You can lock up to two additional objects by supplying their C variable names as arguments to the ``@critical_section`` directive.
+You can lock one or two additional objects by supplying their C variable names as arguments to the ``@critical_section`` directive.
 This example from :cpy-file:`Modules/_weakref.c` takes